This resort community was known as the "Black Eden of Michigan."

-Once known as “the Black Eden of Michigan,” Idlewild was a thriving African American resort community founded in 1912.
-From roughly 1920 to the mid-1960s, Idlewild was one of the premier holiday venues for African Americans.
+Once known as “the Black Eden of Michigan,” Idlewild was a thriving resort community founded in 1912.
+From roughly 1920 to the mid-1960s, Idlewild was one of the premier holiday venues for Black Americans.

-In the early 20th century, middle-class African Americans had few options for a holiday away from home.
-Jim Crow laws made it virtually impossible for African Americans to vacation at “white” resorts.
+In the early 20th century, middle-class Black Americans had few options for a holiday away from home.
+Jim Crow laws made it virtually impossible for them to vacation at “white” resorts.
 Seeing the business opportunity, four land developers established the Idlewild Resort Company (IRC).

 After segregation ended, Idlewild went into decline.
-Tourism dropped off sharply as African American families found other vacation venues.
+Tourism dropped off sharply as Black families found other vacation venues.
 Today, not much is left of the once-iconic resort.

 Know Before You Go